CodeYourFuture/CYF-Projects/Love Me Tender/readme.md

   - How will you only show jobs that are still available?

   - How will your users sort and filter jobs to only show the ones that are right for them?

 - A way to **bid** on tenders

   - How will contractors bid on available tenders?
 Will you build a UI for them to submit their proposals?

   - How will you ensure only available tenders are shown?
 Will you implement a status flag in the database?

 These tenders should be stored in a database and displayed by a front end which scores 100 for Accessibility on Lighthouse.

 ## Users and roles

 **As a CYF staff member**, I want to easily publish and review tenders to efficiently match projects with contractors.

 **As a contractor,** I want to find available tenders and have the opportunity to bid for them

-**As a contractor,** I want the tendering process to be useful training for me, even if I don\'t win the contract
+**As a contractor,** I want the tendering process to be useful training for me, even if I don't win the contract

 **As a mentor,** I want to have an overview of the tenders to provide guidance to aspiring contractors within the CYF community.

 ## Stretch goals